 Anchorman is much more absurdly silly than I expected it to be.
 It starts off like a traditional romantic comedy with the gimmick of being set in an exaggerated version of the 1970's.
-Soon, however, the movie leaves reality behind and veers towards an Airplane like sense of goofiness.
+Soon, however, the movie leaves reality far behind and veers towards an Airplane like sense of goofiness.

 While the movie is funny, I didn't enjoy it nearly as much as my brothers.
 Christina Applegate is good but her character is so annoyingly schizophrenic as to be completely unreal.
-She is on the one hand an ambitious and talented journalist but also sleeps with the unattractive and completely obnoxious Burgundy on their first date whereupon she immediately falls in love with him.
+She is on the one hand an ambitious and talented journalist, but she also sleeps with the unattractive and completely obnoxious Burgundy on their first date, whereupon she immediately falls in love with him.
 Then of course he must come to her rescue later in the movie.
 Although it gives lip service to women's equality by making fun of the fact that only men can read the news, in the reality of the movie the “girl" is there just to fulfill the same old tried and true male fantasy.

 That said, one of the funniest moments in the movie does occur during the animated sex scene.
 When Ron points out the rainbow and Veronica squeals, “Do me on it!"